-Protocol reverse engineering dates back to the 1950s, where it typically meant the analysis of finite state machines for fault detection [7].
-The first well-known project that aimed at restoring the specifications of a computer protocol was the Protocol Informatics Project by M. A. Beddoe [8] in 2004, which used bioinformatical algorithms such as the well-known Needleman-Wunsch sequence alignment algorithm on network traces to infer the message types of the text-based protocol HTTP.
-It was later followed by Discoverer [9], Biprominer [10], ReverX [11], ProDecoder [12], and AutoReEngine [13] that all relied only on network traffic.
-While most algorithms aimed at reversing both text-based and binary protocols, some specialized in one or the other, typically achieving better performance metrics compared to the more general solutions of their time.
-Biprominer, as its name suggests, targeted binary protocols, while ReverX targeted text-based protocols.
-The methods employed vary - Discoverer relies on sequence alignment, Biprominer and AutoReEngine leverage data mining approaches, while ProDecoder makes use of natural language processing algorithms.
+Protocol reverse engineering dates back to the 1950s, where it typically meant the analysis of finite state machines for fault detection [6].
+The first well-known project that aimed at restoring the specifications of a computer protocol was the Protocol Informatics Project by M. A. Beddoe [7] in 2004, which used bioinformatical algorithms on network traces to infer the message types of the text-based protocol HTTP.
+It was later followed by Discoverer, Biprominer, ReverX, ProDecoder, and AutoReEngine [8]-[12] that all relied only on network traffic.
+Some explicitly targeted text-based protocols, some targeted binary protocols, while others considered both.
+Methods relying on reversing implementations appeared under the names of Polyglot, AutoFormat, and ReFormat [13]-[15].
+Solutions to reverse the protocol grammar have also been proposed in the form of ScriptGen, Prospex, Veritas, and MACE [16]-[19].